Our Services

 Volunteering for depression medication trials offers:

-Start by evaluating your symptoms using a free Depression assessment tool to better understand what you're experiencing, and most importantly, speak to a qualified healthcare professional about what's right for you.
+Start by checking your symptoms with Ubie's free AI-powered Depression assessment to get personalized insights into what you're experiencing in just 3 minutes, and most importantly, speak to a qualified healthcare professional about what's right for you.

 Depression is treatable.
 Sometimes, the next step isn't giving up—it's stepping into the future of treatment.